st3v3nhunt/dotfiles/README.md

 [instructions](https://github.com/romkatv/powerlevel10k#manual-font-installation).
 It involves downloading and installing your favourite Nerd Font from [font-downloads](https://www.nerdfonts.com/font-downloads).

-[JetBrains Mono](https://www.jetbrains.com/lp/mono/) is a good choice and the configuration within this repository has been setup expecting it to be installed.
+Use [JetBrains Mono](https://www.jetbrains.com/lp/mono/), it is a very good choice and the configuration within this repository has been setup expecting it to be installed.
 Once installed the terminal(s) will need to be restarted.

 ### [Tmux plugin manager](https://github.com/tmux-plugins/tpm)